Skip to main content

 Confluence is where many teams already store their project documentation, meeting notes, and decision records.
 Embedding Gantt charts directly on Confluence pages keeps your project visuals alongside the context your team needs, instead of burying timelines in a separate project management tool that nobody checks.
 With Mermaid Plus for Confluence, you can write Gantt charts using plain text syntax and see them rendered instantly on the page.

-How to Create Mermaid Diagrams on Jira Issues (Step-by-Step Tutorial)
+Create Mermaid Diagrams on Jira Issues — Flowcharts, Sequence & More

 · 18 min read